-The tower is named after the Guadalmansa river which runs close by.
+The tower is named after the Guadalmansa river which runs close by to the east.

 Easily visible from the spot, just a little way inland and lending weight to the assumption, is the commanding Montemayor, on top of which still stand the impressive ruins of a Moorish castle.

-The site of the Romal Villa Torre de las Flores is located adjacent to Torre Guadalmansa.
+The site of the Roman Villa Torre de las Flores is located adjacent to Torre Guadalmansa.

 The tower is in a pleasant open grass park next to the coast and easly accesable from the coastal path.